 There is no best practice that works for every business in every scenario; but for the above-given reasons, our vision is that customers are getting more value (meaning less risk) by starting with proper vulnerability management via the Proactive approach.
 Then only when a certain level of maturity is reached, adding the Reactive measures to that can raise the total responsiveness and SAP Security of your organisation even more.

-With Protect4S, our SAP Security solution, we currently provide around 1800 checks on the SAP level and on the Operating System and Database level to make sure there is insight in your SAP Vulnerability management, Patch management and Configuration management.
+With Protect4S, our SAP Security solution, we currently provide more than 1900 checks on the SAP level and on the Operating System and Database level to make sure there is insight in your SAP Vulnerability management, Patch management and Configuration management.
 A SIEM integration is included and additional Connection Maps can provide good insight in risk in the connections between your SAP systems.
 Threat detection is on the roadmap for 2021 as a valuable addition to Protect4S.